yubrajbhoi/termux-python-12/Doc/library/sys.rst

    names used in Python programs are automatically interned, and the dictionaries used to hold module, class or instance attributes have interned keys.

-   Interned strings are not immortal; you must keep a reference to the return value of :func:`intern` around to benefit from it.
+   Interned strings are not :term:`immortal`; you must keep a reference to the return value of :func:`intern` around to benefit from it.

 .. function:: is_finalizing()

-   Return :const:`True` if the Python interpreter is :term:`shutting down <interpreter shutdown>`, :const:`False` otherwise.
+   Return :const:`True` if the main Python interpreter is :term:`shutting down <interpreter shutdown>`.
+Return :const:`False` otherwise.

    .. versionadded:: 3.5